 |Interface||RJ45 (ethernet), LAN or direct|

 |Dimensions||L 580 mm, W 305 mm, H 810 mm|

 |Servicing Interval||1 to 3 months|

 The primary components of the NAIS are the two mobility analyzer columns: one for negative one for positive particle polarity.
-In front of each analyzer is a sample preconditioning unit which performs aerosol charge neutralization and controlled charging.
+In front of each analyzer is a sample preconditioning unit that performs aerosol charge neutralization and controlled charging.

 The sample preconditioning unit consists of a discharger, an electric filter, a charger and another electric filter (called the post-filter).
 The charger and post-filter correspond to the electrical measurement principle (Flagan, 1998) where the instrument consists of aerosol charging followed by mobility analysis and data acquisition.